 BitShares is the first smart contract platform with built-in support for recurring payments and subscription payments.
 This feature allows users to authorize third parties to make withdrawals from their accounts within certain limits.
 For example, this feature can be used as a convenient way to “set it and forget it” for monthly bills and subscriptions.

 How it Works

 Recurring Payments are implemented as a set of withdrawal permissions.
 Each account can grant any number of withdrawal permissions to other accounts.
-A withdrawal permission includes following properties:
+A withdrawal permission includes the following properties:

 - Start Date